-Most often the DNA transfected into cells is plasmid DNA, which is a construct that incorporates a functional promoter, correct orientation of the inserted DNA and a coding antibiotic resistance gene for clonal selection (these cloning services are also commercially available, see cloning services).
-For successful expression of the gene insert, the cloning construct must have a cell compatible promoter, must encode the gene of interest, as well as contain a reporter gene that allows the researcher to select cells that are expressing the gene (e.g. B-Gal, GFP, RFP).
+Most often the DNA transfected into cells is plasmid DNA, which is a construct that incorporates a functional promoter, correct orientation of the inserted DNA, and an antibiotic resistance gene for clonal selection (these cloning services are also commercially available, see cloning services).
+For successful expression of the gene insert, the cloning construct must have a compatible promoter, must encode the gene of interest, as well as contain a reporter gene that allows the researcher to select cells that are expressing the gene (e.g. B-Gal, GFP, RFP).

 The amount of DNA used in transfection experiments is dependent on the type of DNA transfected, along with the cell line that is being transfected.
 Typical protocols for adherent cells suggest testing 1 to 10 μg of purified, plasmid DNA, but the amount needed may vary based on the transfection system and efficiency.
-Contrary to common thinking, increasing the amount of transfected DNA may not necessarily increase the efficiency of the transfection.
+It is worth noting that increasing the amount of transfected DNA may not necessarily increase the efficiency of the transfection.

 Routes of DNA Delivery